HadoukenIO/layouts-service/README.md

 ## Roadmap
 This is a WIP.
 Items on our immediate roadmap include:
-- Resizing windows within a group
-- Snapping window groups to other window groups
 - Support for saving and recreating layouts
 - Cross-runtime support
 - Z-index management of windows